Adyen/adyen-commercetools/extension/docs/HowToRun.md

 }
 ```

+`ADYEN_INTEGRATION_CONFIG` JSON structure contains different `attribute groups` as described below:

+- `adyen` attribute group: Multiple child attributes can be provided in the `adyen` attribute.
+Each direct child attribute must represent an adyen merchant account.
-> Note that multiple child attributes can be provided in the `adyen` and `commercetools` attribute group.
-Other configurations can be set as direct child attributes in `ADYEN_INTEGRATION_CONFIG`.
+- `commercetools` attribute group: Multiple child attributes can be provided in the `commercetools` attribute.
+Each direct child attribute must represent a commercetools project.
+- `other` attribute group: Attributes in this group can be set as direct child attributes in `the root of the JSON`.

 #### Preparing the credentials